kcne/cnit-academy-api/README.md

 | id  | 2       | ID of the program, positive integer |

 Response 200 -> Applied to program

-### PUT /api/programs/:id/enroll
+Request 404 -> Program not found

-Increments studentCount by one \
+### PUT /api/program/:id/enroll

-Crashes the application if program does not exist
+Increments studentCount by one

 Request query params: